partiknain/dsa-with-cpp/README.md

 -  permutation.cpp  -->problem of permutation of a string in other string

 ## recursion
--  factorial.cpp    ->problemm of factorial of a number using recursion
+-  factorial.cpp    ->problem of factorial of a number using recursion
 -  fibonacci.cpp    ->problem of fibonacci series using recursion

+## 2D array
+-  diagonalsum.cpp   ->problem of to find sum of diagonals in matrix
+-  linearsearch.cpp    ->problem of searching element in 2D array using linear search
+-  maxrowsum.cpp     ->problem of to find maximum sum of rows in a matrix

 ## How to Run